Ilkeun-Chung/Exadata-real_time-insight/README.md

 2. Install Elasticsearch, kibana and logstash

-3. import rti-korea-export-YYYYMMDD.ndjson in kibana
+3. import rti-exadata-YYYYMMDD.ndjson in kibana

 4. run logstash with Exadata-rti-sample.conf